barbafh3/twitchrng/README.md

 # TwitchRNG

-TwitchRNG emulates the fixed program rotation of TV channels using twitch channels.
+TwitchRNG emulates the fixed program rotation of TV channels using twitch streams.

 ## Current Features